erdos-project/erdos-scheduling-simulator/README.md

 ## Installation

-To install the repository and set up the required paths, run
+To install the repository and set up the required paths, install Python 3.7+, and run

 ```console
 python3 setup.py develop